Office Word MCP server

 Stats

-Office-Word-MCP-Server is a powerful tool that enables AI assistants to create, read, and manipulate Microsoft Word documents through a standardized interface.
-It implements the Model Context Protocol (MCP) to bridge the gap between AI assistants and Word documents, allowing for comprehensive document editing capabilities.
+Office-Word-MCP-Server is a Model Context Protocol (MCP) server that enables AI assistants to create, read, and manipulate Microsoft Word documents through a standardized interface.
+It provides rich document editing capabilities, allowing for document creation, content addition, formatting, and analysis without requiring direct access to Microsoft Word.

 Installation Options